Home > Recording > The best audio interfaces: From bedroom studios to pro setups

 Also included is Studio One Professional Edition and a USB-C to USB-C and USB-C to USB-A cables, so everything you need to get started you get right out of the box.
 These features and the ergonomic desktop-size housing give beginners an audio interface with great bang-for-the-buck value.

-Best Audio Interface for Songwriters: MOTU M4
+Best audio interface for songwriters: MOTU M4

-motu m4 4 in 4 out audio interface
+motu m4 4 in 4 out audio interface front shot with controls and metering

 Best interface for songwriters